swiftlang/swift-evolution/proposals/0221-character-properties.md

 Rather than rename with an `ascii:` label, keep the old name around to be built upon later with a general number parsing system.
 We argue that the radix argument makes such an API highly dubious if not constrained to ASCII and full-width compatibility forms (e.g. akin to proposed `Character.hexDigitValue`).

 Another alternative is to change the semantics to also accept full-width compatibility forms.
 Much of the argument for why the API should have an explicit label still apply, though the `radix` label does provide some prodding when provided.
-We’d prefer the explicit label if possible, but this could be a lessor of evils source-compatibility-preserving alternative.
+We’d prefer the explicit label if possible, but this could be a lesser of evils source-compatibility-preserving alternative.

 ### Drop `isASCII/HexDigit/WholeNumber`: Check for `nil` Instead